mugahed94/Hotel-Management-System/README.md

 After that the Admin will be promoted to a page listing all hotels in the group and a button to add a new hotel,
 this button leads to a page to specify hotel info, other hotels icons in the list leads to the contoling dashboard for the corresponding hotel to monitor.
 Then a dashboard for that hotel will appear with the following options:
 Choose hotel : which leads to the previous page showing hotels list to choose from.

+Events: when the admin select events button it leads to a page with two buttons (add event) and (current events),
+add event leads to a page to enter event info.
+current events shows a page with current held events and leads to a page detailing the event when clicked.

 Guests : which leads to a page listing all guests by names and ID, guest info appears when clicked, asking for offers to be provided or messages to be send.

 staff : leads to a page listing staff by name and ID. worker status appears when clicked with the ability to assign or cancel assigned services.

 guests complaints : a page shows recent guests complaints in the form of posts with date and case.

 incoming requests : shows list recent booking requests, details displayed when entery is clicked and ask for acceptance.

 room/services control :  page listing room and services and when clicked leads to a page with details and boxes and buttons for determining prices and availability of the room/service.

 statical info :  page shows chats of revenue, rooms full, rooms empty, services under usage and without usage ..etc.

 - Staff veiw point :